bioball/ParkSwap/README.md

 Credits
 -------

-Shoutout to Emma Tzeng for the idea
+Shoutouts to Emma Tzeng for the idea!